SaumyaC11/agentic_rag_tutor/src/Readme.md

 | General Chat             | Uses LLM for default response    |
 | "Summarize this PDF"     | Activates `summary_generate`     |
 | "What is concept X?"     | Uses RAG via `rag_generate`      |

-This keeps the chatbot fluent, task-aware, and truly helpful in educational use cases.

 ---